Thulium-Drake/ansible-role-vmware/README.md

-# VMWare role
+# Ansible toolkit for VMWare
 This role provides multiple actions for use with VMWare clusters, it currently
 features:

 * Managing VM powerstates
 * Managing VM snapshots

-The most documentation can be found in the comment block at the top of each file.
-And for an example setup in which you can use this, please check [vmware-example-setup](https://github.com/Thulium-Drake/ansible/tree/master/vmware-example-setup).
+For an example setup in which you can use this, please check [vmware-example-setup](https://github.com/Thulium-Drake/ansible/tree/master/vmware-example-setup).

 This module can delegate all required actions to a different machine which can